masterminds-kenya/social_network/checklist-03.md

       - [x] triggered by a signal and listener on the page_id field for all users.
       - [x] Record success state of installing app for User
   - [x] Have a hook route on live site
-  - [?]
-Configure hook route on FB App Dashboard
+  - [x] Configure hook route on FB App Dashboard
+  - [ ] Security: confirm signature with SHA1 generated with payload and App Secret
+    - [x] FB_HOOK_SECRET for Graph to send in query to our hook route.
   - [ ] Once confirmed, remove story data update from daily cron job
 - [x] ?
 What storage structure is needed for larger media files ?
   - [x] Probably need to setup a storage bucket